Home/Products/Mesacol 1g Suppository/

 Continue to use Mesacol 1g Suppository as advised by the doctor, even if you feel better at the beginning of your treatment.
 Do not stop using Mesacol 1g Suppository without consulting your doctor.

 Employ Mesacol 1g Suppository exactly as directed by your doctor.
-If you are using Mesacol 1g Suppository suppositories you should insert it rectally, once daily at bedtime.
+If you are using Mesacol 1g Suppository suppositories, you should insert them rectally, once daily at bedtime.